-Example: At Longsight, a full time Kaizen Promotion Manager is backed up by an (almost) full time Kaizen Technician.
-They have a high-quality facility permanently set aside for Kaizen on site at the depot.
-A 5-year plan of strategic objectives is backed up by a plan of projects for the next 12 months drawn up by the Directors.
-Each project is supported by a 5-day Kaizen Event, releasing staff from the maintenance teams and involving 2 or 3 people who are familiar with the tasks involved, supported by other groups, such as stores, or even a Director.
-Experience shows that the more varied the makeup of the team, the better the result.
-The aim is to hold a Kaizen Event around every 6 weeks.
-A project plan charts progress.
-Actions arising from the events are carried out within 30 days by other people.
-There is a '30-day action list showing who is dealing with what by when.
-There have been 25 events so far at Longsight, and each of them has identified at least a 30% saving in time, plus 3 or 4 safety improvements.
-The whole Kaizen process has a very beneficial effect on staff morale as they appreciate being listened to and developing their own ideas.
-Any saving in staff time is re-invested in quicker processing of outstanding repairs, never in staff reductions.
+Example: At Longsight, a full time Kaizen Promotion Manager was backed up by a (almost) full time Kaizen Technician.
+A high-quality facility was permanently set aside for Kaizen on site at the depot.
+A 5-year plan of strategic objectives was backed up by a plan of projects for the next 12 months drawn up by the Directors.
+Each project was supported by a 5-day Kaizen Event, releasing staff from the maintenance teams and involving 2 or 3 people who were familiar with the tasks involved, supported by other groups, such as stores, or even a Director.
+Experience showed that the more varied the makeup of the team, the better the result.
+The aim was to hold a Kaizen Event around every 6 weeks.
+A project plan charted progress.
+Actions arising from the events were carried out within 30 days by other people.
+There was a 30-day action list which showed who was dealing with what by when.
+Events at Longsight identified at least a 30% saving in time, with additional safety improvements.
+The whole Kaizen process had a very beneficial effect on staff morale, as they appreciated being listened to and developing their own ideas.
+Any saving in staff time was reinvested in quicker processing of outstanding repairs, never in staff reductions.

-Maintenance work (especially defect management) should be a closed-loop process: enabling learning, 2way communication and encouraging collective focus on shared goals.
+Maintenance work (especially defect management) should be a closed-loop process: enabling learning, 2-way communication and encouraging collective focus on shared goals.
 Best practice is to use communications rooms (also called information rooms, reliability rooms, war rooms) sited somewhere that people actually use 24/7, e.g. mess rooms, clocking-on points.